Rockin' and Romance

 Rockin' and Romance is the fifth album by American rock band Jonathan Richman and the Modern Lovers, released in 1985 as part of a two-album deal for Richman with Geoff Travis's Rough Trade Records label in the UK.
 Originally planned for release in the U.S. by Sire Records, it was issued there by Twin/Tone Records.

+Reception

+John Leland of Spin wrote, "On an album of absolutely no musical sophistication, Richman uses eight backup singers.
+Behind his lovably clumsy and tuneless singing, they harmonize on oohs, ahhs, and other exquisite nonsense syllables.
+The rest of the sound is Richman's cheaply recorded and sometimes out-of-tune acoustic guitar."

 Track listing

 All songs written by Jonathan Richman.